bmurrtech/sync-scribe-studio-api/docs/performance-analysis.md

 If raw speed is the absolute priority and some loss of quality/formality is acceptable, the `faster-whisper` `speed` profile on GPU offers the fastest processing for long-form audio.

-The **NCA solution is not recommended for this use case**.
+The **OpenAI Whisper base model is not recommended for this use case**.
 While fast for short clips, it is slower for long audio and its accuracy is consistently lower than the `faster-whisper` alternatives.

 ## 6. Appendix: Redacted Key Data Points from Logs